User Preference Learning Based Edge Caching for Fog Radio Access Network: Simulation Results

 In Fig. \ref{fig4}, we show the predicted popularity by using our proposed edge caching policy in comparison with the real popularity at the moment when the contents are requested firstly by one of the regional users for the preceding 5000 contents in the finite time horizon $T$, where the content ID is marked according to the first requesting time of its representing content in chronological order.
-It can be observed that the average error between the predicted popularity and the real popularity is very small.
+It can be observed that the error between the predicted popularity and the real popularity is very small.
 It can also be observed that the first requesting time of a regional popular content is random.
-Therefore, it is impractical for traditional edge caching policies to cache the most popular contents directly without consideration of the content requesting time and temporal popularity dynamic, and it is necessary for our proposed edge caching policy to consider the content requesting time and track popularity changes in real time.
+Therefore, it is impractical for the existing edge caching policies to cache the most popular contents directly without consideration of the content requesting time and temporal popularity dynamic.
+It reveals the potential advantages of implementing a caching policy in conjunction with the content requesting time and real-time content popularity.

 In Fig. \ref{fig-new2}, we show the predicted local popularity, the real local popularity, and the real global popularity over time for a randomly selected content that is requested by the regional users.
 It can be observed that both the global real popularity and the local real popularity decrease with time whereas the latter fluctuates slightly, which verifies that the global popularity cannot precisely reflect the temporal changes of the local popularity.
-It can also be observed that the predicted local popularity changes with the real local popularity in real time and the former approaches the latter, which verifies that our proposed edge caching policy can indeed track the real local popularity changes without delay.
+It can also be observed that the predicted local popularity changes with the real local popularity in real time and the former approaches the latter, which reveals that our proposed policy can indeed track the real local popularity changes without delay.
+This will guide the F-APs in a timely manner to clear the content that is no longer {popular}.